vbookshelf/Thumb-Drive-App/README.md

 e.
 Double click this file: ```start-mac-app.command```

 f.
-The app will install automatically and then open in your browser.
+The app will download all requirements and then open in your browser.
 Please note that during this step approximately 10 GB will be downloaded.
 You will need a fast and stable internet connection.

 ### 2. If you received a copy that someone already installed: